 Once the appeal is filed, the case moves to a de novo hearing—meaning the Ste.
 Genevieve County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
 Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Ste.
 Genevieve County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Ste.
-Genevieve County, MO, you aren’t just hiring the ideal DWI administrative hearing lawyer lawyer in Ste.
+When you choose a Combs Waterkotte Ste.
+Genevieve County, MO DWI administrative hearing lawyer, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Ste.
 Genevieve County, MO and beyond – you’re protecting your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Ste.
+Along with experienced DWI administrative hearing attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Ste.
 Genevieve County and beyond:

 Act Now—Speak with a Ste.
 Genevieve County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges